yuanbaonet/baoai/README.en.md

 + API

-  + After running the backend project in development mode, it can be loaded, such as http://localhost:8000/api, or download http://www.baoai.co/api/swagger.json, and use swagger UI to load.
+  + After running the backend project in development mode, it can be loaded, such as http://localhost:8000/api, and use swagger UI to load.

 + Module expansion